TechnoMageKOMT/Programming_Notes/JavaScript/C_NumberMethods.md

 3 * '3' => 9 (the number; not a string)
 3 - '3' => 0
 3 / '3' => 1

+## isNaN() function and Number.isNaN() method

+`isNaN()` function: Converts the variable to a number and then tests if it is NaN.
+Returns true if the value is NaN (Recommended)
+`Number.isNaN()` method: Returns true if the value is of the type Number and equates to NaN.
+Otherwise it returns false.
+It does not convert the value to a Number and will not return true for any value that is not of the type Number.